bevennyamande/Zimbabwe-Stock-Exchange-Daily-Pricesheets/README.md

 * Automate the boring stuff

 ## Disclaimer
-- Information contained therewith is from The Zimbabwe Stock Exchange markets and daily prices.
+- Information contained therewith is does not constitute any financial advice.